derethan/derethan/README.md

-- 👋 Hi, I’m @derethan
+- 👋 Hi, I’m Andrew.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Most things tech related, science and everthing space related.
 - 🌱 I’m currently learning ...
 Full Stack Web Development through GetCoding.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything
-- 📫 How to reach me ...
+- 📫 How to reach me ... apatterson93@gmail.com

 <!---
 derethan/derethan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.